sjhloco/py_scripts_public/README.md

 2. sort_f5_http_logs.py<br />
 -Used to troubleshoot F5 HTTP health monitor logs by sorting into CSV file.
 Is not very flexable, for a specific VIP<br />

-3. asa_acl_report.py<br />
+3. update_exchange_prefixes.py<br />
--Using either aa text file or logging into ASA produces a CSV of rules and hitcnt filtered by userdefinable ACL names and IPs<br />
+-Pulls down Exchange online prefixes, compares against existing groups on ASA and checkpoint firewalls and updates them if necessary.
+Basic in that designed to only do for a specific number devices and subset of exchange addresses. <br />